-One of the greatest things about providing medical aesthetic jobs for nurse practitioners is that it offers nurses a career outside of the traditional areas of medicine, such as hospitals and clinics.
+One of the greatest things about providing aesthetic medical jobs for nurse practitioners is that it offers nurses a career outside of the traditional areas of medicine, such as hospitals and clinics.
 Nurse practitioners are trusted and respected members of the medical community.
-They are actively looking for reputable aesthetic medicine training to meet the demand of their patients who are looking to turn back the hands of time.
-Aesthetic training for nurse practitioners, which includes Botox training, is a key part of a successful aesthetic medicine practice.
+Due to the growing demand of patients who want to look and feel younger, nurses are actively looking for reputable aesthetic training to grow their education.
+Aesthetic medicine training, which includes Botox training for nurses, provides the opportunity to become a part of a multi-billion dollar industry and obtain a Botox certification.

-According to the American Association of Retired Persons (AARP), “for the next 18 years, boomers will be turning 65 at a rate of about 8,000 a day.”
-Given this statistic, the demand for aesthetic medicine procedures doesn’t look like it is going to slow down anytime soon.
-Organizations like the International Association for Physicians in Aesthetic Medicine (IAPAM) are helping nurse practitioners meet this unprecedented demand by offering Botox training, dermal filler training, laser training, microdermabrasion training, chemical peel training and aesthetic business training.
+According to the American Society for Aesthetic Plastic Surgery (ASPS), in 2013 there were 11 million non-surgical aesthetic procedures performed in the United States and this number continues to grow.
+Organizations like the International Association for Physicians in Aesthetic Medicine (IAPAM) are helping nurse practitioners meet this unprecedented demand by offering aesthetic medical training that includes Botox training, dermal filler training, laser training, microdermabrasion training, chemical peel training and more.

-Everyone thinks Botox is the most profitable aesthetic procedure, but it is actually not.
-However, it is a “must offer” procedure if you want to treat the #1 anti-aging request of your patients: wrinkles.
-The key to a successful, and more importantly, a profitable practice is to not only offer Botox procedures to your patients, but to also offer other complimentary aesthetic procedures, like laser hair removal, skin rejuvenation, and tattoo removal.
+Botox is one of the most well-known aesthetic procedures, however, it does not make it the most profitable.
+Most people turn to Botox to treat the #1 anti-aging request: wrinkles.
+Therefore, it is important for nurse practitioners to receive Botox training courses and Botox certifications.
+The key to a successful practice is to not only offer Botox injections to your patients but to also offer other complimentary aesthetic procedures, like laser hair removal, skin rejuvenation, and tattoo removal.
+This is why aesthetic training for nurses from the IAPAM is an opportunity to obtain hands-on training and certifications nurse practitioners require.

 When you look at the most requested minimally-invasive procedures, Botox always tops the list.
-There are many FDA approved botulinum toxins including Xeomin, Dysport and of course the most popular of all, Botox.
-If you are going to add aesthetics to a medical practice or open a medical spa, you are going to need to know how to perform Botox injections.
-It is important to have a solid basis to get started, so when you are evaluating Botox training programs, make sure they are led by true experts of the skin, and also that hands-on training is included.
+There are many FDA approved botulinum toxins including Jeuveau, Xeomin, Dysport and of course the most popular of all, Botox.
+If you would like to start performing aesthetic procedures, you are going to need Botox training courses to know how to perform Botox injections and obtain a Botox certification.
+It is important to have a solid basis to get started, so when you are evaluating advanced Botox training courses, make sure they are led by true experts of the skin, and also that hands-on training and techniques are included.
+Learn more about Allergan Botox training today!

 Most Profitable Procedures Require Laser Training

-As mentioned earlier, Botox is by far the most popular non-invasive cosmetic procedure, but if you want a profitable practice, you need to consider adding laser procedures to your practice.
-Some of the more common laser procedures include treatments like: laser hair removal, tattoo removal, skin rejuvenation, treating acne, and other anti-aging procedures.
-Many practices find offering laser procedures to be, not only very lucrative, but also very rewarding.
-When looking for a laser training program, you want to make sure it is CME approved and includes an opportunity for hands-on training.
+As mentioned earlier, Botox is by far the most popular non-invasive aesthetic procedure, however, if you want to know more about other aesthetic procedures that are very profitable, you need to consider laser training courses for nurse practitioners as well.
+There are many aesthetic procedures that can be treated through laser treatment such as laser hair removal, tattoo removal, skin rejuvenation, treating acne, and other anti-aging procedures.
+When looking for a laser training program, make sure it is CME approved and it includes world class techniques and hands-on training.

 Non-Invasive Procedure Aesthetic Training for NPs

-The IAPAM has many different training programs designed for nurse practitioners, from the all encompassing Aesthetic Medicine Symposium to Weight Loss Training to Advanced Botox/Filler Training.
-No matter what your specialty or experience level, you are sure to find an aesthetic training program suitable for you.
+Join the IAPAM for the many different aesthetic training courses designed for nurse practitioners!
+Choose from the all-encompassing Aesthetic Medicine Symposium with Botox training, Weight Loss Training, and Secrets to a Successful Practice Workshop.
+No matter what your experience level or specialty is, you are sure to find an aesthetic nurse training suitable for you.

-Hands-on Botox ® injection training is necessary for any successful aesthetic medical practice or medispa.
+Hands-on Botox® injection training is necessary for any successful aesthetic medical practice or medispa.
 Nurse practitioners will find the IAPAM’s internationally recognized Botox® certification and aesthetic certification to be of utmost importance to their patients.
+Click here to learn more about how to become Botox certified!

 Business of Medicine Training for NPs

 The IAPAM’s aesthetic training for nurse practitioners also covers the business and marketing aspects of running a profitable and successful aesthetic medicine practice.
-Nurse practitioners have the opportunity to attend the Aesthetic Practice Start-up Workshop, with the following topics included:
+Nurse practitioners have the opportunity to grow their education and attend the Secrets to a Successful Practice Workshop, with the following topics included:

 - Practice financing options,